pavandeore/search-ray/README.md

 # search-ray

-search-ray is javascript library to search for item in array and it will return index of the found IDBCursorWithValue.
+search-ray is javascript library to search for item in array and it will return index of the found element.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager npm to install search-ray.

 ```bash
 npm install search-ray